arthurdent75/SimpleScheduler-BETA/README.md

 Use the template render utility in Developer Tools to test the condition before putting it into the scheduler.

 ### Failure notification
-If a schedule was not able to execute the action, it can send you a notification, using one of the notifier available in your setup.
+If a schedule is not able to execute the action, it can send you a notification, using one of the notifiers available in your setup.
 You can activate it in the addon configuration by selecting a notifier from the **notify on error** dropdown, otherwise you must select the entry "*disabled*".
-Choose the native notifier "*persistent_notification*" to receive the  message in frontend.
+Choose the native notifier "*persistent_notification*" to receive the  message in the frontend.
 This addon does not allow the addition or configuration of a notifier.
 This operation must be performed in Home Assistant.
 More info here: https://www.home-assistant.io/integrations/notify/

 ### Frontend switch to enable/disable (with MQTT)